Do you catch a cold around the same time every year?

 9. Use Eucalyptus Oil

 Eucalyptus oil can open (2) your sinuses and loosen the congestion of a chest cold.
-You can use eucalyptus oil in a defuser, rub eucalyptus oil on your chest, or combine the benefits of eucalyptus oil with a warm bath or shower.
+You can use it in a defuser, rub it on your chest, or combine its benefits with a warm bath or shower.

 10. Add Cayenne Pepper

-Add cayenne pepper, hot peppers, ginger, or curry powder to your food to quickly clear your sinuses.
+To quickly clear your sinuses, add cayenne pepper, hot peppers, ginger, or curry powder to your food.

 11. Try Fenugreek